ekeleshian/ekeleshian.github.io/src/pages/past_four_months/index.md

 ##7.
 Climbing High to Start the Race in Tech

-The barriers to entry in tech is quite high, because there are certain nuanced tools that one must pick up and learn well before there's even a topic of discussion about getting a job as a coder.
+The barriers to entry in tech are quite high, because there are certain nuanced tools that you should pick up and learn well before there's even a topic of discussion about getting a job as a coder.
 They're *pre-requisites* so to speak:

 #### Git
  Rebasing and cherrypicking; partitioning work with meaningful and compartmentalized commits; knowing which files need to be tracked and staged; using `tig`.
 #### Unix-isms
 Using CLI tools to get stuff done, my favorite so far being `wget`; reconfiguring environment variables and functions in .bashrc;  making aliases for common commands in .bashrc.
 #### The Open-Source-Community
-Posting an issue when getting a weird bug from the source code; making a clear and concise description of the problem when reaching out in forums; using tech jargon and vocabulary in writing to effectively communicate your thoughts; reading about newcomings in HackerNews and blogs.
+Posting an issue when getting a weird bug from the source code; making a clear and concise description of the problem when reaching out in forums; using tech jargon and vocabulary in writing to effectively communicate your thoughts; reading about newcomings in Hacker News and blogs.

 ##6.
 Finding Effective Resources from Online and the Local Region

 Knowing how and when to ask for help is an acquired skill.
-I've learned that one must employ certain strategies when reaching out.
-Strategies include:
+You should employ certain strategies when reaching out:

 1)  Parameterize google queries with a certain time range.
 API's are constantly being iterated with new versions.
 "Past year" will give you results that are most current and most likely relevant to your problem.
 2)  Subscribe to techie IRC channels.
 This is a great way to virtually interact with your peers.
 I was able to learn regular expressions quite well after being quizzed by someone in Python's channel.